It might seem like having pain or injury would hold you back in your yoga practice, but it’s actually a way to take your practice to new depths.

 Old Monica would have pushed through the pain.
 I’m finally putting my ego in its place!

 There’s a difference between pain and discomfort.
 When you feel sharp and shooting pain – that’s an indicator to stop.
 When something feels sore, tight, or just a little uncomfortable, then it’s okay to breathe through it slowly.

 You have to make the judgement call.
 It’s your choice on how your interpret the pain and move forward, but a good rule of thumb is if it doesn’t feel right, or you’re not sure – then don’t do it.

 This pain felt like bad news bears, so I took it easy.

 Pain should never be self inflicted.

-The yoga sutra 2.16 (Heyam Durham anagram) means all future known suffering should be avoided, so if you know you’re creating pain, then you’re not doing yoga – period.
+The yoga sutra 2.16 (Heyam Durham anagram) means all future known suffering should be avoided, so if you know you’re creating pain, then you’re not doing yoga.

 Here’s what you should be focusing on when practicing with pain or injury:

-- Body Awareness: Take the time to feel what’s going on in the injured area, but also the areas around it.
+- Body Awareness: Once you get your breath steady, take the time to feel what’s going on in the injured area, but also the areas around it.
 Where is the pain coming from?
 What can you soften or stretch to help the pain heal?

 - Mind Awareness: When your mind wanders away, where does it go?
 How are you talking to yourself?
 Bring it back to your breath each time letting those thoughts pass over you.